Mohamed Rassil

-Mohamed Adam Rassil (born 3 February 1998) is a Tunisian basketball player for US Monastir and the Tunisian national team.
+Mohamed Adam Rassil (born 3 February 1998) is a Tunisian basketball player for ES Sahel and the Tunisian national team.
 With Tunisia, Rassil won a gold medal at the AfroBasket 2017 tournament.

 Since the 2021–22 season, Rassil plays with US Monastir where he was on the roster for the 2022 BAL season, playing in two games.
 On 28 May 2022, he won the club's first-ever BAL championship with Monastir.